 – Physical Downlink Control Channel (PDCCH): Used for transmission of control information such as resource allocation, transport format and HARQ related information.

+– Enhanced Physical Downlink Control Channel (EPDCCH): Used for transmission of control information such as resource allocation, transport format and HARQ related information.

 – Physical Broadcast Channel (PBCH): Used for conveying cell and/or system specific information.

 – Physical Control Format Indicator Channel (PCFICH): It indicates to the UE the control format (number of symbols comprising PDCCH, PHICH) of the current subframe.